melodysdreamj/WizardVicunaLM/README.md

 You can see the [dataset](https://huggingface.co/datasets/junelee/wizard_vicuna_70k) we used for training and the [13b model](https://huggingface.co/junelee/wizard-vicuna-13b) in the huggingface.

 ## Conclusion
-If we extend the dialog to gpt4 32K, we can expect a dramatic improvement, as we can generate 8x more, more accurate and richer dialogs.
+If we extend the conversation to gpt4 32K, we can expect a dramatic improvement, as we can generate 8x more, more accurate and richer conversations.

 ## License
-The model is licensed under the Lama model, and the dataset is licensed under the terms of OpenAI because it uses ChatGPT.
+The model is licensed under the LLaMA model, and the dataset is licensed under the terms of OpenAI because it uses ChatGPT.
 Everything else is free.

 ## Author